Pi-Squared-Inc/pi2-gpt/papers/Semantics_based_execution_and_the_LLVM_backend/full.md

-# Semantics-Based Execution and the LLVM Backend of the K Framework Version 1.0
+# Semantics-Based Execution and the LLVM Backend of the K Framework

 Pi Squared Inc.

 February 2025

-It is suggested that the reader frst read “The Pi Squared Whitepaper” [3
+It is suggested that the reader first read “The Pi Squared Whitepaper”

+The link to this paper is https://pi2.network/papers/llvm-k-whitepaper.

 # Abstract